BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing.md

 export default new Home();
 ```

-You probably can notice that we are importing `Header` from `./components/header`, for bigger elements, you should put them inside of `components` folder, files there will look similar to ones in `pages`.
-Inside of `header.ts` file
+You probably can notice that we are importing `Header` from `./components/header`.
+Bigger elements should be placed in the separate files inside of `/components` folder, files there will look similar to ones in `pages`.
+Inside of `header.ts` file:

 ```ts
 import { el } from '../utils/element';